rlearsch/rlearsch.github.io/_portfolio/20220622_NBA_bio-modeling.md

 This is not a great prediction, the $R^2$ score is $0.69$ out of $1.0$.

-**The wingspan of the NBA population is more independant of the height of the players than the average population.** I'm not going to use it in my model.
+**The wingspan of the NBA population is more independent of the height of the players than the average population.** I'm not going to use it in my model.
 Because I'm doing a linear regression this would basically just modify the coefficient on  the height feature already in the data.

 #### Create BMI
 Do NBA players have similar BMIs?
 $$BMI = \frac{mass (kg)}{(height (m))^2}$$
-Typically this measurement is not useful for atheletes because it does not distinguish fat weight from muscle weight.
+Typically this measurement is not useful for athletes because it does not distinguish fat weight from muscle weight.
 [Note on BMI](https://www.diabetes.ca/managing-my-diabetes/tools---resources/body-mass-index-(bmi)-calculator).

 We have height in cm and mass in pounds, so to convert it I will use the formula:
 $$BMI = \frac{mass (lbs) / 2.2}{(height (cm)/100)^2}$$